HassaneJaber/MyFirstProjectt/README.md

 ## License
 This Snake and Ladders game is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.

-You can now copy and paste this template into your README.md file on GitHub.
-Make sure to replace "your-username" with your actual GitHub username in the clone URL and update any other specifics related to your implementation of the Snake and Ladders game.

 [![GitHub](https://img.shields.io/badge/View%20on-GitHub-blue?logo=github)](https://github.com/HassaneJaber/MyFirstProjectt)